The Atheist Bible, CC-BY Fabian M. Suchanek

 Historically, Religion X did Y.

-There exists a historical interpretation of X that did Y. For example, “Historically, Confucianism had very brutal punishments”.
+There exists a historical interpretation of X that did Y. For example, we might say: “Historically, Confucianism had very brutal punishments”.

 The scripture of Religion X says Y.